Kawyanethma/Intelligent-Traffic-Light-Simulation/README.md

 This repository contains a **simulation-driven Intelligent Traffic Light System** that optimizes traffic flow in urban environments using **machine learning, image processing, and reinforcement learning**.
 The system simulates a four-way junction, dynamically adjusts traffic signals based on vehicle density, and evaluates performance with real-time data logging and visualization.

+##  Credits

+This project is **built upon and inspired by** the excellent work from: [mihir-m-gandhi / Basic-Traffic-Intersection-Simulation](https://github.com/mihir-m-gandhi/Basic-Traffic-Intersection-Simulation)

+I extended it with:
+- **Reinforcement Learning integration** for adaptive signal timing.
+- **Data logging & visualization** (waiting time, throughput, queue lengths).
+- **Tkinter-based control panel** for real-time parameter changes.

 ## 📌 Project Overview